-Auto manufacturers, many of whom have been struggling in recent years, have come to rely on CPO sales to boost revenues.
-"Some manufacturers are not doing that hot overall," says industry expert Art Spinella of CNW Marketing Research in Brandon, Ore.
+In the late '90s, however, a third option opened up for car buyers that straddled the new car/used car fence: the certified pre-owned (CPO) vehicle, automotive-speak for 'reconditioned used cars'.
+Manufacturer CPO programs were pioneered by luxury nameplates like Lexus and Mercedes-Benz as marketing tools to sell their off-lease vehicles.
+As leasing programs continued to grow, creating a glut of two-and-three-year-old vehicles on the market throughout most of the following decade(s), more manufacturers jumped on the CPO bandwagon, pouring money into marketing programs and buyer incentives to attract consumers to this other purchase option. luxury vehicles.
+Auto manufacturers, many of whom have struggled in recent years, have come to rely on CPO sales to boost revenues.
+"Some manufacturers are not doing that hot overall," said industry expert Art Spinella (now deceased) of CNW Marketing Research in Brandon, Oregon.
 "And all the car companies are scrambling for anything that they can do to boost their revenues and generate some kind of sales."
-Even without the oversupply of nearly new vehicles to sell certified, nearly all carmakers reported year-over-year growth in their 2005 CPO sales, according to Auto Remarketing News.
-And manufacturers are pushing their lease programs once again, in part to keep the supply chain of potential CPO cars humming, says Spinella.
+And manufacturers are pushing their lease programs once again, in part to keep the supply chain of potential CPO cars humming, said Spinella.

 Though the auto industry environment has shifted over the years, the basics of manufacturer-certified CPO programs have remained largely the same.
-Carmakers take their late-model used vehicles (usually less than five years old), put them through a fairly rigorous inspection process, attach an extended warranty and other perks, and sell them at a premium to the used-car buying public.
-In the best case scenario, the manufacturer ekes out a decent profit margin on the resale and the consumer gets a like-new car with a limited warranty for some extra peace of mind.
+Carmakers take their late-model used vehicles (usually less than five years old), put them through a fairly rigorous inspection process, attach an extended warranty and other perks, and sell them at a premium – relative to the price point of a non-certified used car – to the used car buying public.
+In the best-case scenario, the manufacturer ekes out a decent profit margin on the resale and the consumer gets a like-new car with a limited warranty for some extra peace of mind.

 Advantages of Buying a CPO Vehicle

 On the face of it, the CPO option sounds like a win/win situation for buyer and seller.
 And buying a CPO certainly has its advantages.
 Every educated buyer knows that, while there are some exceptions to the rule, most new cars lose a great deal of their value over the first few years of ownership.
-But with a CPO car, which can be anywhere from two years old to eight years old in certain cases, the first owner of the vehicle takes the depreciation hit.
+But with a CPO car the first owner of the vehicle takes most of the depreciation hit.
 And looking at CPO options expands your car-buying horizons.
 Because the car has lowered in value, you can afford more luxury for less money.

-"CPOs provide a new category of entry-level vehicle, especially for the luxury auto makers," explains Tom Kontos, Adesa Corp vice president for industry relations.
-Car buyers with budgets that would limit them to a BMW 3 series in the new-car world, can entertain the possibilities of a two-year old 5 Series of a four-year old 7 Series in the CPO realm.
+"The CPO provides a new category of entry-level vehicle, especially for the luxury auto makers," explains Adesa Corporation's Tom Kontos.
+Car buyers with budgets that would limit them to a BMW 3 Series in the new car world can consider a two-year old 5 Series or a four-year old 7 Series in the CPO realm.

 "The high-end certified used cars tend to be really, really good.
-The luxury manufacturers have very strict rules about what gets certified," says Art Spinella, industry expert with CNW Marketing Research.
-"Companies like Toyota and Chevy and other more mainstream manufacturers also have rules for certification, but theyre not as stringent so it's a little more of a gamble."
+The luxury manufacturers have very strict rules about what gets certified," noted Art Spinella.
+"Companies like Toyota and Chevy and other more mainstream manufacturers also have rules for certification, but they're not as stringent so it's a little more of a gamble."

 After a vehicle is selected for potential certification, there's the inspection process.
 Carmakers are big on touting how many points they check off before a car is certified, but is a 142-point checklist somehow better than a 141-point checklist?
 Probably not.
 They all tend to cover the same major areas, with some variation in the details or what signifies a check point.